 Chronic Pain Reset Program

 For chronic pain, we believe that the reason you cannot get rid of your pain is because your brain has changed its function to cope with pain signals.
-What we want to do is change the communication of your brain cells in a way that reduces the ongoing pain using a new technology called EEG neuro feedback.
-This method will
+What we want to do is change the communication of your brain cells in ways that reduces the ongoing pain.
+We are researching two novel approaches, (1) using a new technology called EEG neuro feedback, and (2) through an internte-delivered program to retrain the brain.
+These methods aim to teach ways to modulate the communication of your brain cells in a way which reduces your pain and associated symtoms.
+Find out more about the upcoming clinical trials.

 Emotional Recovery Program